lockwo/qml-library/README.md

-# qml-library
+# Quantum Machine Learning (QML) Library

-A curated list of papers, blogs, and research publications in the field of Quantum Machine Learning
+A curated list of papers, blogs, and research publications in the field of Quantum Machine Learning.
+Inspired by the no longer updated: https://github.com/ericardomuten/qml-vqa-library.